woleet/woleet-cli/README.md

 The tool is written in Go and has been tested on Windows, macOS and Linux.

 Currently, the tool only supports:

 * the `anchor` command, allowing to recursively anchor all files in a given directory
 * the `sign` command, allowing to recursively sign all files in a given directory (using the backend kit: <https://github.com/woleet/woleet-backendkit>)
- * the `export` command, allowing to download all your receipts
+* the `export` command, allowing to download all your receipts in a given directory

 ## Anchor / Sign

 ### Functionalities

 The tool scans a folder recursively and anchors or sign all files found.
-It also gathers proof receipts and stores them beside anchored or signed files (in a Chainpoint file named 'filename'-'anchorID'.(signature-)?receipt.json).
+It also gathers proof receipts and stores them beside anchored or signed files (in a Chainpoint file named 'filename'-'anchorID'.(anchor|signature)-receipt.json).

 Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
 Obviously, the files that were already anchored are not re-anchored.